Surveillance has caught hackers and fentanyl smugglers, White House says in promoting spying law

 The bureau said Tuesday that it would begin to immediately suspend any employee’s access to Section 702 databases for an incident involving “negligence.”
 Repeat mistakes could result in an employee being reassigned or referred for an internal investigation.

 Some key Republicans want to impose new criminal penalties on FBI agents accused of wrongdoing.
-Many in the GOP are deeply angry at the FBI for those mistakes as well as for omissions in the bureau’s investigation of former President Donald Trump’s ties to Russia.
+Many in the GOP are deeply angry at the FBI for the mistakes as well as for omissions in the bureau’s investigation of former President Donald Trump’s ties to Russia.
 Some echo Trump’s attacks on the FBI as part of a so-called “deep state.”

 “There are reforms that are necessary,” said Rep. Darin LaHood, an Illinois Republican who previously disclosed that agents searched his name in intelligence databases.
 “Figuring out the proper reforms and safeguards that we need to put in place is what we’re discussing to try to see if we can get it reauthorized.”